rayhog/aviator-jekyll-template/_api/software1.1.md

 title: Software Nodes
 position: 1.1
 type:
-description: Get software data in Technopedia by using relationships between software nodes
+description: Software in Technopedia is represented by six nodes.
+You can query individual nodes or you can use relationships to get data from all the software nodes in one query.
+The software product is a good starting point when you want to start with a product name reference and then build out your query to the other nodes.
 content_markdown: |-
   The following query returns software releases by release name: